Information Technology Policy

 SECTION ONE - PURPOSE

-A. To remain competitive, better serve and provide our employees with the best tools to do their work, Cisco Junior College makes available access to one or more forms of electronic media and services, which may include computers, e-mail, databases, software, telephones, voicemail, fax machines, external electronic bulletin boards, wire services, online services, intranet, Internet and the World Wide Web.
+A. To remain competitive, better serve and provide our employees with the best tools to do their work, Cisco College makes available access to one or more forms of electronic media and services, which may include computers, e-mail, databases, software, telephones, voicemail, fax machines, external electronic bulletin boards, wire services, online services, intranet, and the Internet.

 SECTION TWO - PROHIBITED COMMUNICATIONS

 Electronic media cannot be used for knowingly transmitting, retrieving, or storing any communication that is:

 4. Defamatory or threatening